MIK2292/Lab_Sc_data_acquisition/Scripts/Linear regression (X errors)/README.md

 # Linear Regression using Python
-## UPDATE: now it does the regression considering the X error, but not Y error
+## It does the regression considering the X error, but not Y error

 Usage:
 1. upload the data to be fitted in "*put_here_data_to_fit.ods*" (you can overwrite what it is written now)